tryton-vanmeer/Resume/README.md

 # Resume

-Personal Resume built with LaTeX
+Personal Resume built with [typst](https://typst.app)

 # Building

-Running `just` will produce a pdf under build/.
+Running `just` will produce a pdf under public/.

 # Deploy

-Running `deploy.sh` will build the Resume and push to the gh-pages branch.
+Running `just deploy` will build the Resume and push to the gh-pages branch.